Tropical rain belt: Effects of climate change

 However, there is also the possibility that climate change will slow down ocean currents and circulation, which can change the present-day dynamic and send the rain belt to the south.
-Therefore, ocean circulation, ocean temperature, and the temperature of the earth are all attributing to the movement of the tropical rain belt.
-It is evident that the trend is northward and the belt is currently situated in the northern tropics, but the possibility of southward movement does exist.
-The northward movement does affect many countries and crops because the tropical rain belt is essential to food production in areas that rely on heavy precipitation.
+Therefore, ocean circulation, ocean temperature, and the temperature of Earth are all attributing to the movement of the tropical rain belt.
+It is evident that the trend is northward, and the belt is currently situated in the northern tropics, but the possibility of southward movement does exist.

 The tropical regions will be affected most by the northward movement of the rain.
-The banana and coffee crops in Guatemala and Indonesia will become compromised by the loss of precipitation.
+The banana and coffee crops in Guatemala and Indonesia would be compromised by the loss of precipitation.
 In addition, the effects of a drier climate in Mexico could push the Mexican desert into southern portions of Texas, New Mexico and other areas in the southern U.S. Areas in the Middle East, Western America, and the Amazon rainforest risk the possibility of becoming drier and less humid.
 In contrast, the northward trend could bring more rain to areas in Asia already exposed to monsoons.
+An increase of moisture in monsoon prone areas could be catastrophic as massive floods could follow the large amounts of rain added to current monsoons.

-An increase of moisture in monsoon prone areas could be catastrophic as massive floods could follow the large amounts of rain added to preexisting rain from monsoons.
-Using geographical information, it is possible that the northward movement of the rain belt is already evident because of droughts in the western US, Syria and northern China.
+Using geographical information, it is possible that the northward movement of the rain belt is already evident because of droughts in the western U.S., Syria and northern China.
 Although the possible adversarial effects of the movement can be devastating, the northward movement of the rain belt could bring an increase of rain to areas that have been decimated by droughts, which could prove to be very beneficial.